 With so many types of yogurt on the market, French yogurt stands out for its purity of ingredients, richness, and how it's made.
 Instead of the ingredients and cultures mingling in a large vat and then being portioned off, this method, called post-set, makes each serving in its own container.
 That means the ingredients, such as whole milk, sugar, yogurt cultures, and optional fruit and flavorings, are all put in individual jars to set until ready to eat.

 This made-to-order style of small-batch yogurt is similar to other yogurts in that it uses whole milk and live cultures which are left to set in warm, moist surroundings.
 There is a mild difference in taste between French-style and other yogurts, and since each jar of French-style yogurt is made individually, there could be little nuances here and there from jar to jar.
 True French yogurt is not made fat-free.

 Eat and use this yogurt any way you would a sweet, creamy dairy ingredient.
 Enjoy for breakfast with some fruit or granola or serve a bowl of it with chocolate chips for dessert in lieu of ice cream.
-French-style yogurt is a high-protein snack food, and even more satisfying with pretzel sticks or a banana dipped in.
+French-style yogurt is a great snack food, and even more satisfying with pretzel sticks or a banana dipped in.
 Use plain French-style yogurt to top fruit salad, or add a drizzle of honey and a handful of almonds for a healthy and sweet treat.
 This yogurt can also be an ingredient in baked goods and smoothies.

 What Does It Taste Like?